izziaraffaele/generator-webcomposer/README.md

 # generator-silex-app

-> [Yeoman](http://yeoman.io) generator for a Silex based web app.
-It creates a simple web application based on Silex PHP framework with 2 routes ("/login", "/signup").
-It also includes React, browserify, SASS support, Bootstrap and gulp.
+> [Yeoman](http://yeoman.io) generator for a WebComposer app.
+It creates a skelethon for a Silex application adding React, Gulp and browserify to work also with frontend.

 ## What's inside?